adamharrison/liquid-cpp/README.md

 * Built-in optimizer that will do things like loop unrolling, conditional elimiation, etc..
 * Togglable extra features, such as real operators, parentheses, etc..
 * Ability to set limits on memory consumed, and time spent rendering.
+* Ability to partially render content, then spit back out the remaining liquid that genreated it, based on an AST tree.
+* UTF-8 aware.

 ### Partial